Do you know what a motivational reward is? Does it sound like something you might like to try for your classroom management?

 But, what if you are not a classroom teacher?
-If you are a specialist or Brag Tag user this post might give you a few ideas!
+If you are a specialist or an award user this post might give you a few ideas!

 Before you read any further think about this: What management plan and reward system do you use?

 Y’all, I am old enough to remember learning about Assertive Discipline and back then we wrote kids’ names on the board when they broke a rule.
 Subsequent problems each day resulted in a check mark beside your name.
 The number of check marks determined the consequence each day.
 Does anybody remember this?
 Then we progressed to “pulling cards” and then we jumped into Clip Charts.

 Fast forward a tiny bit more and you have reward options like these cute little necklace strips.

 So, this is an intriguing management and reward system.